ahsanchez05/p2p-ring-implementation/README.md

 - U — successor of a node's successor
 - D — download a file directly from a remote node
 - L — lookup a filename across the ring with a hop limit
+- G - lookup and download a file across the ring with a hop limit